jindrichmynarz/dissertation/parts/linking.md

 Compound keys are more complex content signatures that can be derived from combinations of values of specific properties.
 In order to be eligible as keys, these combinations must be unique.
-For example, a contract and a lot number can serve as a compound key for a contract lot.
+For example, a contract and a lot number can serve as a compound key for a contract lot, which we used to construct lot IRIs during data extraction.
+We also employed this approach to merge bidders sharing the same name and awarded with the same contract.
 Such compound keys are also commonly used as part of IRIs of the entities they identify.
 Nevertheless, compound keys are perhaps more often used in a probabilistic setting, in which the degree of their match implies a probability of equivalence of the keyed entities.
 Fuzzy matches of combinations of values can approximate exact matches of simple keys.